Intrauterine insemination (IUI) is usually the first fertility option available for couples who are trying to get pregnant.

 Natural cycle monitoring:

-If you'd like to keep trying naturally, tools like ovulation predictor kits or fertility tracking apps can help you better understand your body’s timing and improve your chances.
+If you would like to continue trying naturally, ovulation predictor kits or fertility tracking tools may help you better understand your cycle and identify your fertile window.

 What can you do to increase your chances of getting pregnant without using medical help?

-Each person is different, but if you're trying to conceive without medical help, supporting your reproductive health through small, consistent steps can make a real difference.
+Each person is different, but if you're trying to conceive without medical help, supporting your reproductive health through small, consistent steps may be beneficial during this time.
 There are a few simple things you can do to help you get pregnant more easily, such as:

 Track ovulation: